vysakh10/Eluvio_Scene_Segmentation/README.md

 # Eluvio_Scene_Segmentation

 ## EDA
-Contains data analysis of the data in hand
+Contains analysis of the data in hand

 ## LGSS_Model_1
 Contains the implementation of the architecture mentioned in the paper 'A Local-to-Global Approach to Multi-modal Movie Scene Segmentation'.
 Here the data is trained is such a way that each shot is considered as a different data point.